What Does Len Do In Python

 • Not Applicable to All Objects: len() can only be used on objects that support the length protocol (i.e., have a __len__() method).
 Attempting to use it on an object that doesn't will result in a TypeError.

 • Complexity: For some data structures, calculating the length might have a time complexity greater than O(1).
-For instance, calculating the length of a linked list might require traversing the entire list.
+To give you an idea, calculating the length of a linked list might require traversing the entire list.
 Dictionaries and Sets generally have O(1) complexity.

 • Maximum Length: Due to memory constraints, there's a practical limit to the maximum length that len() can return.
 This limit is typically determined by the system's architecture and available memory.